Sir William Ingleby, 1st Baronet

 William Ingleby or Ingliby (c.
 1594–1652) was an English landowner.

 Career

 He was the son of Sampson Ingleby (died 1604), a steward of the Earl of Northumberland, and his wife Jane Lambert from Killinghall.
 They lived at Spofforth Castle in North Yorkshire.
 William Ingleby had a brother and five sisters.

 Ingleby inherited Ripley Castle and its lands when his uncle, Sir William Ingleby, died in January 1618.
 He was made a baronet on 17 May 1642 by Charles I.

 Ingleby was a Royalist and fought at the battle of Marston Moor.
 Oliver Cromwell is said to have come to Ripley Castle after the battle.
 William Ingleby was away or in hiding.
-His wife Anne Ingleby refused entrance to the Parliamentarians, but agreed to speak with Cromwell in a drawing room.
-In some versions of the story, William's mother Jane Ingleby was the lady who faced Cromwell.
+His sister, Jane Ingleby, refused entrance to the Parliamentarians, but agreed to speak with Cromwell in a drawing room.
+In some versions of the story, she held Cromwell at gunpoint in the library.